kaleidos/django-highlighter/README.rst

 To use django-highlighter you only have to add the HighlighterMixin to your models, and this will add 2 fields highlighted (boolean) and highlight_priority (integer).
-You can use this fields directly or use the Model.highlighteds manager.
+You can use this fields directly or use the Model.highlighted_objects and/or Model.prioritized_objects managers.

 Example
 -------